pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 </future>

 <future>
-Only in the very last pages of the book we learn that _nothing is really solved_, because in the 2040s the refugees are struggling to find footing in the countries that accepted them, devoid of any contacts or social networks, still discriminated against by officials and far-right movements alike.
+Only in the very last pages of the book do we learn that _nothing is really solved_, because in the 2040s the refugees are still struggling to find footing in the countries that accepted them, devoid of any contacts or social networks, still discriminated against by officials and far-right movements alike.
 </future>

 <future>